-Beginner Ukuleles: $75 to $200
+Beginner Ukuleles: $50 to $150

 The massive selection of ukuleles in the beginner price range mean it’s impossible to offer a one-size-fits-all assessment.
-You'll find products ranging from simple all-laminated ukes to more ornate models with features like a solid top, fancy inlays, and electronics.
+On the more affordable side of the spectrum you’ll find an assortment of simple, high-quality ukes that make great starter instruments.

-- Reasonably good fit, finish, and crafstmanship
+- Decent fit, finish, and craftsmanship

-- Decent playability
+- Good playability

 - Higher quality materials and hardware

-- Generally good tone
+- Generally better tone

 - Consistent construction (buy online with more confidence)